The Sony a7rII restored my faith in photography 🙂

 Charge the battery or power the camera from a USB power source

 The Sony a7rII is an extremely strange camera when it comes to battery life.
-On one hand, it’s gimped by a 1,080 mAh Lithium-Ion battery–Sony should improve the battery technology–and on the other hand, it’s an extremely efficient camera that draws roughly 2.7 watts during shooting.
-In real world usage, you can expect to get roughly 500 shots from one battery if you use the viewfinder or the monitor (the screen on the back of the camera): a DSLR can give vastly different results depending on your shooting style.
+On one hand, it’s gimped by a 1,080 mAh Lithium-Ion battery–Sony improved improve the battery with the Sony a7rIII–and on the other hand, it’s an extremely efficient camera that draws roughly 2.7 watts during shooting.
+In real world use, you can expect to get roughly 500 shots from one battery if you use either the viewfinder or the monitor (the screen on the back of the camera): a DSLR can give vastly different results depending on your shooting style.

 - Do you only use the viewfinder?